Tourists ziplining in Gatlinburg, Tennessee.

 If you’re planning a Gatlinburg trip, don’t forget there’s also nearby Sevierville, which has tons of shopping options.

-No matter your budget, there are plenty of affordable things to do in Gatlinburg, Tennessee (whether you’re perusing the unique finds from Gatlinburg’s arts and crafts community or looking for something to do in the great outdoors).
+No matter your budget, there are plenty of inexpensive things to do in Gatlinburg, TN (whether you’re perusing the unique finds from Gatlinburg’s arts and crafts community or looking for something to do in the great outdoors).
 If you need more information about visiting the Gatlinburg area, check out our extensive resources, ranging from blogs to various services.
 We’ll see you soon!